hhannine/hhannine.github.io/_posts/2024-inverse-problems-ATIO.md

 ---
 title: 'Inverse Problems: the mathematical philosophy underlying the Abstract Theory of Indirect Observation and Inference'
 date: 2024-12-01
-permalink: /posts/2024/09/2024-inverse-problems-ATIO
+permalink: /posts/2024/09/2024-inverse-problems-ATIO/
 tags:
  - inverse problems
-  - mathematical physics
+#  - mathematical physics
+  - cool posts
+  - category1
+  - category2
 ---

 This is a test blog post about a novel(?) perspective about inverse problems in mathematics and fundamental physics.